 Although more than eight cores are generally desired, the cores did cover a large range in dielectric values.
 The results of the core calibration are presented in Figure 23.
 An R2 of 0.825 was attained for the calibration.
 Conversion of the RDM survey dielectric data to air void data suggests that overall compaction was moderate, averaging around 6 percent air voids.
 Figure 24 presents the air void contents heat maps and line charts for both segments.
 It can be observed that both the lane and joint contain regions with high air void content.
 For example, a large spike in air voids was observed at 141+50 in the segment two-lane survey.
 This location was inspected and found to be an area of damaged HMA.
-It should be noted that the areas with high air void content area.
+It should be noted that the areas with high air void content are localized and represent only a small portion of the pavement area.